liferay/liferay-docs/develop/tutorials/articles/04-themes/01-setting-up-the-theme/02-setting-up-the-theme-directory-structure.markdown

+---
+header-id: setting-up-the-themes-directory-structure
+---

-# Setting Up the Theme's Directory Structure [](id=setting-up-the-themes-directory-structure)
+# Setting Up the Theme's Directory Structure

-+$$$
-Note: This step assumes you've [downloaded and unzipped the resources](/documents/10184/532726/themes-learning-path-6.2.zip) needed to set up the theme.
+| needed to set up the theme.
 This was mentioned in the introduction to this step.

-$$$

 Your theme's directory structure should reflect the one below when it is
 complete: